 The form of monotheism referred to above has its origins in Judaism, which historically explainable, has got a national and overly human character.

-A Jewish prophet, Jesus of Nazareth, who was also important for the Islam religion as well as the Christian religion, was a corrective force as regards religion and stripped it of its human influences and gave it a universal character.
+A Jewish prophet, Jesus of Nazareth, who was also important for Islam as well as Christianity, was a corrective force as regards religion and stripped it of its human influences and gave it a universal character.

 Professor Schillebeeckx, in his book “Jesus, an experiment in Christology”, has tried to place Jesus in his historical context, taking into account the Jewish culture and symbolism in the use of language, properly justifying it linguistically and only relying upon facts and events that can be historically double-checked.

 He reconstructs a historical person, who, by virtue of his way of life, his statements and faith, may give a deeper answer to the question of how the anchoring of the self-consciousness of man in the consciousness of the creator of the fiction, or the disconnection from the fiction, can be achieved.

 Jesus’ inheritance is concentrated in being human towards others, having positive human feelings towards all that is valuable in mankind, reacting (also through man) to God’s universal love of man.